Because…Jack.

 Punch in the gut.
 Your answered prayers are that your baby will not be like my son.

-And now people are singing praises of God because there aren’t anymore ‘complications’?
+And now people are singing praises of God because there aren’t any more ‘complications’?
 Is this the same God people are quick to forget, mock, or deny when life is not affected by such ‘devastating’ news?
 Please.

 “Baby is healthy, baby doesn’t have Down syndrome.”